mLenehan1/ECE-FinalYearProject/ProjectReport/ResultsAndAnalysis/serversoftwareanalysis.md

 values of $15.08\%$ and $7.53\%$ respectively.

 From the results in Table \ref{MPDclientserverSensorTab}, Table
-\ref{MopidyclientserverSensorTab}, Table \ref{VolumioclientserverSensorTab} it
+\ref{MopidyclientserverSensorTab}, and Table \ref{VolumioclientserverSensorTab} it
 can be seen that the lowest average CPU frequency, temperature, and CPU frequency scaling were achieved by the MPD server.
 This server had an average CPU frequency of $656.53MHz$, average CPU frequency scaling of $691.30MHz$, and average CPU temperature of $56.11 \degree C$.
-The Mopidy and Volumio Servers had average CPU frequency values of $1.4GHz$, with average frequecy scaling values of $646.91MHz$ and $1.4GHz$ respectively.
+The Mopidy and Volumio Servers had average CPU frequency values of $1.4GHz$, with average frequency scaling values of $646.91MHz$ and $1.4GHz$ respectively.
 The low CPU frequency value of the MPD Server device can be attributed to a number of issues, such as thermal throttling, however, due to idling, the device can also lower CPU frequency to 600MHz\cite{RPiFreq}.

-While streaming, there were no noticable audio issues detected.
+While streaming, there were no noticeable audio issues detected.
 It can be seen in the case of all audio server softwares, Section \ref{MuninData}, the highest network throughput occurs for files of the WAV format, followed by MP3.
 The lowest network throughput is experienced by audio in the FLAC format.
 Audio played